Lee Goldman

-Lee Goldman is an American cardiologist and educator at Columbia University, where he is professor of medicine at the Vagelos College of Physicians and Surgeons, professor of epidemiology at the Mailman School of Public Health, and dean emeritus of the Faculties of Health Sciences and Medicine.
+Lee Goldman is an American cardiologist and educator at Columbia University, where he is a professor of medicine at the Vagelos College of Physicians and Surgeons, professor of epidemiology at the Mailman School of Public Health, and dean emeritus of the Faculties of Health Sciences and Medicine.
 From 2006 to 2020 he served as executive vice president and dean of the Faculties of Health Sciences and Medicine, chief executive officer of the Columbia University Irving Medical Center, and Harold and Margaret Hatch Professor of the university.
 Before moving to Columbia, he was chair of the department of medicine at the University of California, San Francisco.
 He received his B.A., M.D., and M.P.H. degrees from Yale University.

 Goldman is a fellow and former president of the Association of American Physicians, a member of the National Academy of Medicine, and the American Society for Clinical Investigation, as well as a fellow of the American College of Cardiology and the American Association for the Advancement of Science.
-He is the lead editor of Goldman-Cecil Medicine, and has received the John Phillips Award, the highest award given by the American College of Physicians.
+He is the lead editor of Goldman-Cecil Medicine, and was a recipient of the John Phillips Award, the highest award given by the American College of Physicians.

 On June 30, 2020, Goldman stepped down from his administrative positions at Columbia.
 He remains on the faculty of Columbia's Vagelos College of Physicians and Surgeons, where he is a professor of medicine, and of its Mailman School of Public Health, where he is a professor of epidemiology.